pscally1005/pscally1005.github.io/_posts/recipes/sides/2024-04-08-refried-beans.markdown

 - garbanzo beans
 - cumin
 - vic
-Description: Refried <a href='/misc/beans'>beans</a> are a great side dish to many different meals.
-It's very easy to put together, and can be made with any type of bean that you desire.
-It's basically roughly mashed and cooked hummus, and works well as a dip, burrito filling, or side on your plate
+Description: <a href='/misc/beans#refried-beans'>Refried beans</a> are a great <a href='/recipes/sides'>side dish</a> to many different meals.
+It's very easy to put together, and can be made with any type of <a href='/misc/beans'>bean</a> that you desire.
+It's basically roughly mashed and cooked <a href='/hummus'>hummus</a>, and works well as a dip, burrito filling, or <a href='/recipes/sides'>side</a> on your plate
 Instructions:
-- Preheat a medium pot over medium heat with oil.
-Meanwhile, finely dice your onion.
-Add diced onion to the pan with salt.
-Cover, and cook until the onions are soft and translucent, and begin to caramelize
+- Preheat a <a href='https://amzn.to/46ccg8m'>medium pot</a> over medium heat with oil.
+Meanwhile, finely dice your <a href='/misc/veggies#onion'>onion</a>.
+Add diced <a href='/misc/veggies#onion'>onion</a> to the pan with salt.
+Cover, and cook until the <a href='/misc/veggies#onion'>onions</a> are soft and translucent, and begin to caramelize
 - <img src='/assets/Food/Sides/Refried/refried-1.jpg' alt='' class='instruction-image'>

-- When the onions are done, add in the minced garlic, spices (chili powder, paprika, cumin, garlic powder, onion powder, and black pepper), and your beans (entire can; NOT drained or rinsed).
+- When the <a href='/misc/veggies#onion'>onions</a> are done, add in the <a href='/misc/veggies#garlic'>minced garlic</a>, spices (chili powder, paprika, cumin, garlic powder, onion powder, and black pepper), and your <a href='/misc/beans'>beans</a> (entire can; NOT drained or rinsed).
 Mix, cover, and cook for 5 minutes
 - <img src='/assets/Food/Sides/Refried/refried-2.jpg' alt='' class='instruction-image'>

-- Reduce heat to low, and roughly mash with a potato masher to reach your desired consistency.
-I like mine a little chunky, but if you want it super smooth, use an immersion blender.
+- Reduce heat to low, and roughly mash with a <a href='https://amzn.to/4r5boL0'>potato masher</a> to reach your desired consistency.
+I like mine a little chunky, but if you want it super smooth, use an <a href='https://amzn.to/3VHhgMM'>immersion blender</a>.
 Simmer uncovered for about 5 minutes, or until thickened to your liking.
-Squeeze in some lime, and finish with cilantro or parsley
+Squeeze in some <a href='/misc/fruit#lime'>lime</a>, and finish with cilantro or parsley
 - <img src='/assets/Food/Sides/Refried/refried-3.jpg' alt='' class='instruction-image'>
 Notes:
 ---